nishitgala89/ProjectDissertation/README.md

 ## **Steps involved in the Project**
 1. Data Collection - Data is collected for equity Mutual Funds across UK, Europe developed and Asia develeoped geographies from Morningstar UK website.
 We have used Selenium    for Web Scrapping the data from Morningstar.
 2. Data Preparation - The Data is then prepared to remove the duplicate funds and cleansed using missing value, replacement, dropping un-necessary features, creating new        features using feature engineering
-3. Modelling -  a) The algortihms are trained on UK, Europe developed geographies and the generalization check on unseen data is performed using Asia Developed geography.
+3. Modelling -  * The algortihms are trained on UK, Europe developed geographies and the generalization check on unseen data is performed using Asia Developed geography.
-                b) The above listed algorithms are used to predict the Mutual Fund Ratings.
+                * The above listed algorithms are used to predict the Mutual Fund Ratings.
 In modelling, we have used 5-fold cross validation along with metrics like F1-                        score, Balanced Accuracy, Confusion Matrix to validate evaluation of models.

 ## **Challenges Faced**